holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/04_git_in_practice/lesson_plan.md

 ### Homework

-- Do problems 7-11 of Python String Wheaties
+- Do problems X-X of Python String Wheaties
 - For each problem, create a commit
 - Every time create a commit, push it to main so you don't lose your work